The Easy Lap Trick: Your Guide to Maintaining Weight Without Obsessing Over Calories

 Intuitive eating promotes removing morality from food; there are no good or bad foods.
 Instead, it encourages those following this lifestyle to employ awareness.

-• If it is actual hunger, what environment best suits being satisfied?
-Try sitting down at the table to focus on the meal or snack while not rushing or being distracted.6
+• If genuine hunger is present, consider the most conducive environment for satisfaction.
+Experiment with sitting down at a table, allowing yourself to fully focus on the meal or snack without rushing or being distracted.9

 Kick Some Foods to the Curb With Elimination Dieting